 Dransfields supply venues with gaming machines, jukeboxes, pool tables and pull tab vending machines.

-We have designed the following principles to be applied when venues re-open following the easing of COVID-19 lockdown rules.
+We have designed the following principles to be applied when venues reopen following the easing of COVID-19 lockdown rules.

-The purpose of these principles is to provide assistance to customers and to help manage the re-opening process as smoothly as possible with Dransfields providing an optimum level of service support.
+The purpose of these principles is to provide assistance to customers and to help manage the reopening process as smoothly as possible with Dransfields providing an optimum level of service support.
 The principles are underpinned by considerations of the health and safety of customers and Dransfields employees.
 These are general guidelines and different agreements may be reached with individual customers.

 It is acknowledged that both Dransfields and venues will need time to bring their businesses back up to full operational strength and we will need to act in good faith to help each other achieve this.

 Collections will be carried out on a two-weekly cycle other than where otherwise agreed by exception.
-This will be constantly under review and frequency may vary as required.
+This will be constantly under review and may vary as required.

-Customer are to provide machine floats wherever possible, to be repaid from collections.
+Customers are to provide machine floats wherever possible, to be repaid from collections.

-Visits to venues by Dransfields personnel will be subject to the conditions of our Covid-19 Risk Assessment, in particular:
+Visits to venues by Dransfields personnel will be subject to the conditions of our COVID-19 Risk Assessment, in particular: